HectorOrdonez/rovers_on_mars/README.md

 2nd Part: structure.
 I am going to start writing the overall structure of the application as I see it.
 Code will not work and it will mostly be dummy stuff, but it will help me get started.

+I definitely have some doubts regarding some decisions I am taking.
+But I am against the clock so I decided I am going for the "easy" solution and if I have time later, I will refactor.

+End of second part.
+Ugh, got into some problems with php 7.1.
+I had 7.0 installed in my local and vagrant was not making my life easier.
+Went for the quickfix and installed 7.1 in local with homebrew.

+Couldn't finish the structural mock up so I am behind.
+In the next pomodoro I will try to have the structure finished, tests running at least in a empty state.

+I should as well have the console command working with the expected input.